-Following the appointment of Richard S Treagus and Bruce A Hancox to the board on 9 July 2014, these independent, non-executive directors formed the Nominations Committee.
+The members of the Nominations Committee are Richard S Treagus and Bruce A Hancox being independent, non-executive directors.

-During the 2015 financial year, the committee's composition did not comply with the Principles in that it did not include at least three members but was was suitably structured and qualified to fully discharge its responsibilities at the relevant stage of the Company's development.
+During the 2016 financial year, the committee's composition did not comply with the Principles in that it did not include at least three members but was suitably structured and qualified to fully discharge its responsibilities at the relevant stage of the Company's development.